 Orkin, one of the Company's subsidiaries, is aggressively defending a class action lawsuit filed in Hillsborough County, Tampa, Florida.
 In early April 2002, the Circuit Court of Hillsborough County certified the class action status of Butland et al. v.
 Orkin Exterminating Company, Inc. et al. Orkin appealed this ruling to the Florida Second District Court of Appeals, which remanded the case back to the trial court for further findings.
 In December 2004 the Court issued a new ruling certifying the class action.
 Orkin appealed this ruling to the Florida Second District Court of Appeals issued a ruling denying certification of the class.
 Following the Plaintiffs' motion for rehearing, the court upheld its prior decision that class certification was improper but also ruled that the Plaintiffs can return to the trial court and attempt to certify a narrower class.
-Orkin will vigorously oppose any effort by the Plaintiffs to do so.
+On October 6, 2008, the trial court held a hearing on Plaintiffs' motion to certify a narrower class; the court has not yet ruled on Plaintiffs' motion.
 John Maciel v.
-Orkin, Inc., et al. (pending in the Superior Court of Los Angeles County, California); Ronald and Ileana Krzyzanowsky et al. v.
-Orkin Exterminating Company, Inc. and Rollins, Inc. (pending in the United States District Court for the Northern District of California); Adam Stauber v.
-Rollins, Inc. et al. (pending in the United States District Court for the Central District of California); and Roy Sheppard et al. v.
-Orkin Exterminating Company, Inc. and Rollins, Inc. (pending in the United States District Court for the Eastern District of Arkansas) is other pending litigation seeking class action certification which to date has not been scheduled for a class certification hearing.
+Orkin, Inc., et. al. (pending in the Superior Court of Los Angeles County, California); Ronald and Ileana Krzyzanowsky et al. v.
+Orkin Exterminating Company, Inc. and Rollins, Inc., et al. (pending in the United States District Court for the Northern District of California); Adam Stauber v.
+Rollins, Inc. et al. (pending in the United States District Court for the Northern District of California); Adam Stauber v.
+Rollins, Inc. et al. (pending in the United States District Court for the Northern District of California); Adam Stauber v.
+Rollins, Inc. et al. (pending in the United States District Court for the Northern District of California); Adam Stauber v.
+Rollins, Inc. et al. (pending in the United States District Court for the Northern District of California); Adam Stauber v.
+Rollins, Inc. et al. (pending in the United States District Court for the Northern District of California); Adam Stauber v.
+Rollins, Inc. et al. (pending in the United States District Court for the Northern District Co

+Exterminating Company, Inc. and Rollins, Inc. (pending in the United States District Court for the Eastern District of Arkansas) is other pending litigation seeking class action certification which to date has not been scheduled for a class certification hearing.
+Stauber has been resolved on an individual basis with the Plaintiff dismissing his case including his class action allegations.
 Other lawsuits against Orkin, and in some instances the Company, are also being vigorously defended.
 For further discussion, see the Contingencies section in the notes to the Company financial statements set forth under Item 1 of Part I, above.